| |

 Can I use quick oats instead of old-fashioned oats?

-Are these cookies freezer-friendly?
+Are these cookies suitable for freezing before baking?

 Final Thoughts